Fire and brimstone

 There are offences that stink to high heaven.
 And that is a wonderful thing.
 In a world where concentration camp commandants can escape to South America and bounce their grandchildren on their knees, we long for justice.
 This episode reminds us that there is justice.
 Wickedness creates an outcry – an outcry that is heard and that moves a loving God.

 This incident shows an extraordinary concern for first-hand knowledge.
 The LORD is anything but blasé about “fire and brimstone”.
 He condescends to an elaborate fact-finding mission.
-The kind of concern we see here would lead Him to take flesh in the fullness of time.
+This same concern leads Him to take flesh in the fullness of time.
 Not just to view wickedness from the outside but to “know” it as its supreme Victim.

 Essentially Abraham asks “Will you judge these cities if there are 50 righteous folk in them?”
 Indeed the LORD would not.
 “What about 45?
 40?
 30?
 20?
 10?
 You wouldn’t sweep away the whole place if there were 10 righteous people would you?”
 The LORD promises not to.